bbbbbr/retro-homebrew-cheat-codes/.github/ISSUE_TEMPLATE/submit-new-entry.md

 - Title: Game's Title
 - Developer: Name(s) of Developer(s)
 - Consoles: (any of the following that apply) GameBoy, GameBoyColor, GameGear, MegaDrive/Genesis, MegaDuck, NES, SMS, SNES, Neo Geo
-- Cheat Type: (any of the following that apply) lives, invincibility, continues, alter gameplay, level select, debug mode, (or something not listed)
+- Cheat Type: (any of the following that apply) Lives, Power-ups, Invincibility, Continues, Alter gameplay, Level select, Debug mode, (or something not listed)
 - Effect: A short 4-10 word description of what the cheat does
 - Input Sequence: UPPERCASE, comma delimited list of button presses for activating the cheat
 - When to Input: When/where to input the cheat